Volodya1989/goit-js-hw-11/README.md

 1. Clone the repo.
 2. Run npm install command in your terminal/bash.
-3. Then run node server.js command in your terminal/bash.
+3. Then run npm start command in your terminal/bash.

 ## Usage

-This Workout Tracker Application provides opportunity to view create and track daily workouts.
-User is be able to log multiple exercises in a workout on a given day.
-Also, user is able to track the name, type, weight, sets, reps, and duration of exercise.
+Gallery Search application serves as a tool to help users find and enjoy high quality images on different themes and providing additional information on each picture.

 The following screenshot demonstrates the application functionality: